CsBigDataHub/working-with-vim/pages/read.md

 ---
 title: Read
-date: 2019-05-11
+layout: page
 order: 11
 ---

 # Read

 Use `:read` command to read from an external sources into the current buffer.

 ## Read from File